 Doctor of Philosophy (PhD)

 Kevin S. Masters (Committee Co-Chair), Julianne Abendroth-Smith (Committee Co-Chair)

 Kevin S. Masters

 Hurd, Judy, "The Effect of the Estimate of Resting Metabolic Rate on the Correlation Between Energy Expenditure as Estimated Using Self-Reports of Physical Activity and Food Intake Records in Older Adults" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6132.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .